ronickg/react-native-nitro-onnxruntime/README.md

 #### `session.dispose()`

-Free the session and release resources.
+Manually free the session and release resources immediately.

+**Note:** This is optional - sessions are automatically cleaned up by Nitro Modules when they go out of scope.
+Only call this if you need immediate memory cleanup.

 ### `SessionOptions`